gloveboxes/Ubuntu-for-Azure-Developers/docs/Ubuntu1604.md

 This guide assumes you have some experience with Linux and you will open Terminal and Ctrl-Shift-V to paste in [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) commands.

-Given Ubuntu 18.04 is still fresh I have documented the additional libraries you'll need to install.

 **Feel free to contribute to this guide.**

 ## Installing the Essentials